Is this program right for you?

 It is important to mention on the on-line reservation that you are a UCM-exchange student.
 You can make this reservation as soon as you've sent in the application form.
 Once you have been accepted officially as an exchange student, your reservation at the Guesthouse will be approved by UCM and will be definite.

 Arrival directions can be found similar to Housing, under Arrival, Pick Up, & Buddy.
 Students should arrive, at the latest, the day before orientation starts.
 Universalis, UCM's students union, organizes a pick-up service from the railway station in Maastricht.
 You will be contacted in advance to supply them with your arrival details.
 Universalis will also give you information about where and when to report for the orientation program.

 To study in the Netherlands, U.S. citizens do not need a visa to enter but they do need to apply for the Residence Permit to study after arrival.
 There are different rules for students from different countries, and there are procedures which must be followed.
 It is your responsibility to research and apply for any necessary entry visa and residence permit.

-Once in the country, all international students will need to obtain a residence permit to study in The Netherlands.
-Some also need a so-called MVV, which is an entry visa.
+Once in the country, all international students need to obtain a residence permit.
+Some students also need a so-called MVV, which is an entry visa.
 Requirements for the residence permits may differ.
 Students should check with the nearest Dutch consulate or embassy for the requirements.
 Information can also be found on the websites listed above.
 Students should not hesitate to contact UCM well in advance if there is any doubt regarding the entry visa/residence permit.
 UCM will assist exchange students in this matter.